abakum/dssh/README.md

+# Copilot's review
+**Purpose of the Repository**

+The `dssh` repository aims to combine various functionalities and tools to create a robust SSH-based system for accessing remote and local consoles.
+It incorporates features from multiple sources such as `tssh`, `embed-encrypt`, `sshd from gliderlabs`, and others to provide secure and versatile access over NAT using jump hosts, and offers support for serial console connections via tools like `ser2net` and `putty`.
+The README provides detailed instructions on how to access local and remote consoles using different configurations and tools, along with acknowledgments to contributors and projects that inspired or contributed to `dssh`.

+**Features and Technologies Used**

+The `dssh` repository is implemented primarily in Go, with a small portion in Batchfile.
+It integrates various technologies and tools to enhance SSH and serial console access functionalities, including:
+- **tssh from trzsz**: Provides foundational SSH functionalities.
+- **embed-encrypt**: Adds certificate authority key management with embedded encryption.
+- **gliderlabs/ssh**: Supplies the SSH server capabilities.
+- **ser2net**: Facilitates serial to network connections, allowing access to serial consoles over the network.
+- **ssh-j.com**: Enables access over NAT using a jump host.
+- **Putty and telnet**: For direct or browser-based connections to serial consoles.
+- **RouterOS and hub4com**: Support for integrating with various hardware and network configurations.

+Overall, `dssh` is a comprehensive tool designed for secure and flexible access to consoles, combining multiple open-source projects and technologies to offer a wide range of connectivity options.

 # dssh

 dssh:=(tssh from trzsz)+(CA key with embed-encrypt)+(sshd from gliderlabs)+(access over NAT using jumphost ssh-j.com)+(ser2net with putty or direct connect to serial console or over browser)